cni/ipython-hydra/README.md

 Set of scripts to automatically launch iptyhon notebooks for each user who hits the page.

 To set up ipython.stanford.edu, we did a standard linux-apache web server install and installed the latest ipython (with easy install).
-We also also installed some other python packages that we wanted, like the nipy suite.
+We also installed some other python packages that we wanted, like the nipy suite.

 Additional configuration: